 The Council's financial statements are prepared on the going concern basis; that is, the accounts are prepared on the assumption that the authority will continue in operational existence in the foreseeable future.
 The provisions in the Code and the Financial Reporting Council's Practice (Note 10) in respect of going concern reporting requirements reflect the economic and statutory environment in which local authorities operate.
 These provisions confirm that, as authorities cannot be created or dissolved without statutory prescription, they must prepare their financial statements on a going concern basis of accounting.
 Local authorities carry out functions essential to the local community and are themselves revenueraising bodies (with limits on their revenue-raising powers arising only at the discretion of central government).
-If an authority were in financial difficulty, the prospects are thus that alternative arrangements might be made by central government either for the continuation of the services it provides or for assistance with the recovery of a deficit over more than one financial year and indeed, correspondence from Government during Covid-19 is supportive of this approach.
+If an authority were in financial difficulty, the prospects are thus that alternative arrangements might be made by central government either for the continuation of the services it provides or for assistance with the recovery of a deficit over more than one financial year and indeed, correspondence from Government during Covid-19 was supportive of this approach.
 As a result of this, it would not therefore be appropriate for local authority financial statements to be provided on anything other than a going concern basis.
 Accounts drawn up under the Code therefore assume that a local authority's services will continue to operate for the foreseeable future.
 Transfers of services under combinations of public sector bodies such as Government reorganisation do not negate the presumption that the financial statements shall be prepared on a going concern basis of accounting.

-The Covid-19 pandemic has required an urgent response from the Council to put in place provisions which support residents and businesses.
-It is still difficult to scope the long-term impact of the current crisis and how Government funding may change as a result.
-However the Council have identified the following areas as being most likely to experience the impact, both short and long-term: service pressures on adult social care, public health, children's social care and infrastructure and economic support services are likely to sustain beyond the immediate pandemic and Council Tax, Business Rates and income from fees and charges may be affected into the much longer term.
-The Council has identified increased spend and lost income as a result of Covid-19 of \pounds 45m in 2020/21, excluding any Council Tax and Business Rates losses.
-These losses have been covered in full by grant in year including the use of \pounds 1.7m of grant received in 2019/20 and held in reserve.
+Over the last two years the Covid-19 pandemic has required continuous urgent responses from the Council to put in place provisions which support residents and businesses.
+It is still difficult to fully scope the long-term impact of the pandemic and how Government funding may change as a result.
+However, the Council continues to identify the following areas as being most likely to experience the impact, both short and long-term: service pressures on adult social care, public health, children's social care and infrastructure and economic support services are likely to sustain beyond the immediate pandemic and Council Tax, Business Rates and income from fees and charges may be affected into the much longer term.
+The Council has identified increased spend and lost income as a result of Covid-19 of £30m in 2021/22, excluding any Council Tax and Business Rates losses.
+These costs and losses have been covered in full by grant funding.
+The Council has set aside a further ± 19.8 m at the end of 2021/22 into the Financial Resilience Reserve in order to be ready to tackle any longer term financial implications of Covid-19, inflation and other risks, which brings the balance to ± 100.9 m.